RRC General Grounds Rules

 Stallions are permitted to use the RRC grounds for schooling.
 If the stallion is excessively unruly and/or disruptive, the member could be disciplined--even up to losing his membership.

 Temporary stabling will be allowed for members and non-members alike in an emergency (flooding, fire, etc.).
-The grounds chairperson will organize the emergency stabling.
+The grounds committee will organize the emergency stabling.
 Temporary pens should be left clean.

 The RRC purchases insurance, which requires compliance with mandatory safety rules.
-These rules are posted at the clubhouse and the bulletin board, etc.
+These rules are posted at the clubhouse.

-19.1 Boarders.
-Barn rental or ownership is limited to adult members in good standing.
-A boarder's stall shall be used for the stabling of not more than two (2) horses with NO EXCEPTIONS.
+• Barn ownership is limited to adult members in good standing.
+A boarder’s stall shall be used for the stabling of not more than two (2) horses with NO EXCEPTIONS.

 • A boarder is required to provide his own trash container to help keep his barn and pen clean and free of trash, bailing wire, twine, and other debris.
 Trash cans should be labeled with boarder's name and barn number for easy identification.